filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 To the Anthropic Product and Engineering Team,

-I am submitting a formal bug report documenting a regression in the claude.ai web interface that introduced the loss of ability to copy conversation transcripts to the OS clipboard and simultaneously introduced the same regression in every other browser-native mechanism for retrieving page content.
+This is a formal bug report documenting a regression in the claude.ai web interface that introduced the loss of ability to copy conversation transcripts to the OS clipboard and simultaneously introduced the same regression in every other browser-native mechanism for retrieving page content.
-I have independently identified the root cause after extensive troubleshooting.
+The root cause has been independently identified after extensive troubleshooting.

 A working fix has been built and published at: https://github.com/filteredwaterdev/true-ai-export

-I am writing this as a formal technical report and expect a formal engineering response with a remediation timeline.
+This report expects a formal engineering response with a remediation timeline.

 ---